Ten Homemade Acne Remedies You Probably Haven’t Tried Before

 3. Try J. R. Watkin’s Red Clover Salve for rosacea.

 Red clover contains natural coumadins that slightly increase circulation in the skin.
 Red clover salve applied to rosacea-prone skin keeps circulation moving through the skin so that changes in temperature do not cause big changes in circulation.
 This makes capillaries just under the skin less likely to break or leak, so that there is less redness and fewer purple broken veins on the face.
 J. R. Watkin’s Red Clover Salve is available online.

 4. If you have a problem with discoloration of the skin after pimples heal, try soy.

 When skin heals after acne, the skin-making cells known as keratinocytes send out chemicals to dissolve packets of pigment in the skin.
 The melanin pigment in these melanosomes relieves inflammation and helps the skin begin the process of healing.
-It also leaves the skin darker.
+It also leaves the skin darker4.

-Soy contains a protease inhibitor that blocks the enzyme that breaks up the packets of pigment.
+Soy contains a protease inhibitor that blocks the enzyme that breaks up the packets of pigment5.
 Eating soy while acne is healing will reduce discoloration and spotting later.
 It only takes a small amount of soy each day to make a difference—as little as 1/2 oz (14 grams) of tofu or a dozen edamame a day is enough.